billyandika/symbol-creator/README.md

 # Symbol Creator in C++
-Simple C++ app to create file with user-specific number of symbols and size.
-Supports 1-256 extended ASCII characters and 10000 repetitions.
+This is a simple C++ app to create file with user-specified number of symbols and size.
+Supports 1-256 extended ASCII characters and up to 500000 repetitions for a maximum file size of 128MB.
 This would be ideal for testing compression algorithms.

 # Usage
 First, build with make